-In a way it doesn’t matter if it’s a NEW week and a NEW term and a NEW year – three in one!
+In a way it doesn’t matter if it’s a NEW week or a NEW term or a NEW year – or all three in one!

-We had our INSET and those slightly odd first days of admin and assemblies, so I’ve already heard a lot of year group assemblies and heard a number of teachers saying “It’s a new start”.
+Schools will have INSET and those slightly odd first days of admin and assemblies, but they will nevertheless resound through their ‘year group assemblies’ and classrooms with numbers of teachers saying “It’s a new start”.

 It is so good we can give a fresh new clean start, some children really need this, probably some adults need it too.
 There is something special about the first page of the new book, the new uniform, the new shoes.
-When asked, almost all our year 7 had a photograph taken on Thursday at home before they came to school in their new uniform before their first day at their new school.
+When asked, almost all our year 7 had a photograph taken at home before they came to school in their new uniform before their first day at their new school.
 Its a new world as well as a new beginning.’

 Even staff love their clean, new mark book, new planner and new diary.
 I wonder when do they become those old tattered friends filled with details of lives?
 Whilst I appreciate what ICT can do for us, opening a new ‘Word document’ just does not have the same effect.
-AS for my new exercise book – does writing on any page beat that crisp new page at the front after writing “your name and subject” [in my career two pupils asked to do this have actually written your name and one pupil wrote ‘Fred Bloggs’ after I actually said don’t write ‘your name’ but write your name e.g. Fred Bloggs – hey ho I’m such a poor communicator]
+As for my new exercise book – does writing on any page better that crisp new page at the front after writing “your name and subject” [in my career two pupils when asked to do this have actually written your name and one pupil wrote ‘Fred Bloggs’ after I actually said don’t write ‘your name’ but write ‘your name’ e.g. Fred Bloggs – hey ho I’m such a poor communicator]